useblacksmith/cypress-io/README.md

+## ⚠️ Archive Notice

+Blacksmith now supports transparent caching as explained in https://www.blacksmith.sh/blog/cache.
+To this effect it is recommended to switch to the upstream maintained versions of this action as you will continue to leverage our much faster caching without any code changes.
+This action will no longer receive dependency or security updates.

+---

 # cypress-io/github-action [![Action status][ci-badge]][ci-workflow] [![cypress][cloud-badge]][cloud-project] [![renovate-app badge][renovate-badge]][renovate-bot]

  > [GitHub Action](https://docs.github.com/en/actions) for running [Cypress](https://www.cypress.io) end-to-end and component tests.
 Includes npm, pnpm and Yarn installation, custom caching and lots of configuration options.